How do I report rental income on my tax return?

-Rental income is any payment you receive for the use or occupation of property that you own.
-You are responsible for reporting rental property income for all of your properties.
-Regarding paying tax on rental income, if you own and choose to rent buildings, rooms or apartments, you generally report your rental income and expenses on Form 1040, Schedule E. If you have more than three rental properties, complete and attach as many Schedules E as are needed to list the properties you own and rent.
-This is true even if you manage the rental properties yourself rather than using a management company and didn’t receive a Form 1099-MISC.
+If you own and rent buildings, rooms or apartments, you’ll generally report your rental income and expenses on Form 1040, Schedule E. If you have more than three rental properties, complete and attach as many Schedules E as you need to list the properties you own and rent.